Summer Session 2019

 - Science laboratory fee: varies

 Campus housing is available with immediate access to campus facilities and easy access to Staten Island attractions and Manhattan.
-The cost for a room with double occupancy during the summer sessions is $250/week.
-Single rooms are available at a cost of $350/week.
+The cost for a room with double occupancy during the summer sessions is $280/week.
+Single rooms are available at a cost of $380/week.
 The cost for meals is additional.
-To reserve summer housing, please fill out the application by May 1, 2013.
+Priority deadline for Summer housing is April 17th.
+Due to limited spaces over the summer, applications may be denied for a lack of space.
+To reserve summer housing, please fill out the application.

 All requests for Wagner College transcripts must be made in writing to the Registrar’s Office.
 There is a $10.00 charge for each transcript requested.
 Information regarding transcript requests and the necessary request form can be found on the Registrar’s forms page.